pacelliv/password-generator/README.md

 -   [@keyframes](https://developer.mozilla.org/en-US/docs/Web/CSS/@keyframes)
 -   [@media](https://developer.mozilla.org/en-US/docs/Web/CSS/@media)

-## Acknowledgements
+## Acknowledgements 😎 🙌

-I acknowledge Scrimba for teaching me the necessary tools to complete this project in my journey to become a full stack developer.
+I want to thanks [Scrimba](https://scrimba.com/) and their team for teaching me the necessary tools to complete this project in my journey to become a full stack developer.

 ## Thank you!🎉 🎉